mohammedhrima/Philosophers/code.md

       1. pointer to mutex to unlock
    2. unlock the locked thread
    3. return 0 if succefull / if failed return something else

+# pthread_mutex_destroy:
+   1. takes one argument:
+      1. pointer to mutex to destroy